OP-Engineering/link-preview-js/README.md

 ## Usage

+Library exposes two methods:
-Library exposes just one method `getLinkPreview`, you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info of first valid HTTP(S) URL info it finds.

-URL parsing is done via: https://gist.github.com/dperini/729294
+`getLinkPreview`, you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info of first valid HTTP(S) URL info it finds.
+(URL parsing is done via: https://gist.github.com/dperini/729294).

+`getPreviewFromContent`, useful for passing a pre-fetched Response object from an existing async/etc. call.
+Refer to example below for required object values.

 ```typescript
 import {getLinkPreview} from 'link-preview-js';